 My name is Tara, but my friends call me Pig (in a loving way, I swear!).
 I moved to London, England in March 2012 to pursue a career in personal training, after leaving my job as a financial journalist in Sydney, Australia behind.
-I currently work as a personal trainer and operations manager of a boutique personal training studio in Kensington.
+I currently work as a personal trainer out of two gyms in Putney and Kensington, and I also manage the latter.

 Ultimately, my hope is to combine my love of fitness and writing and work for a fitness magazine (or start my own!) or open my own training facility.
-For now, this blog is where I share my thoughts on my daily training and new-to-me ideas.
+For now, this blog is where I share my daily nutrition/workouts and my general ideas and advice about training.

 I’ve always lived a very active life, but never saw any significant changes in my body until I began weight lifting.
 I grew up as a dancer and also taught for three years as I studied at university.
 Like many ballerinas, I suffered disordered eating habits when I was younger so I tried my hardest to promote positive body image among my students.

 When I was 18 I began running, and was soon averaging 10 kilometres every single day.
-In total, I was exercising for three or four hours a day and eating a generally healthy diet.
+In total, I was exercising for three or four hours a day and eating a generally healthy diet, but one which was very low in calories.
 Yet my body never looked the way I wanted it to.

 I love teaching women about the benefits of weight training (and the perils of excessive cardio, which I have now almost completely given up!).
-Even more so, I love proving to women that you can eat seven decent-sized meals a day and still lose fat!
+Even more so, I love proving to women that you can eat like a pig and still remain lean!

 The majority of people have such big misconceptions about diet and exercise, and the aim of my blog is to address some of these issues.
 I hope my journey is not only personal, but informative.
 I have a tough love approach and I’m not afraid to be brutally honest.
 If you have any specific questions or issues you would like me to cover please let me know.
 Thanks for stopping by.